retobuergisser/homepage/content/project/priorities/index.md

 ### Publications

 * Ares, Macarena, Reto Bürgisser, and Silja Häusermann.
-Forthcoming.
+2021.
 [Attitudinal Polarization Towards the Redistributive Role of the State in the Wake of the COVID-19 Pandemic](https://retobuergisser.com/publication/jepop_polarization/JEPOP_polarization.pdf).
-Journal of Elections, Public Opinion and Parties.
+Journal of Elections, Public Opinion and Parties, 31 (1(S1)), 41-55.

 ### Current Working Papers